nodeca/pica/README.md

   - __alpha__ - use alpha channel.
 Default - `false`.
 - __callback(err)__ - function to call after resize complete:
   - __err__ - error if happened

+### WW - true/false

+`true` if webworkers supported.
+You can use it for capabilities detection.
+Also, you can set it `false` for debug, and pica will use direct function calls.

 ### What is quality